Deploy a security partner provider

 Create and authorize a service principal

-Create Azure Active Directory (AD) service principal: You can skip the redirect URL.
+Create Microsoft Entra service principal: You can skip the redirect URL.

 Add access rights and scope for the service principal.
-How to: Use the portal to create an Azure AD application and service principal that can access resources
+How to: Use the portal to create a Microsoft Entra application and service principal that can access resources

 You can limit access to only your resource group for more granular control.